devsecopstrainer/aws/linux-cmds.md

   - echo "-------- executing shell script - pass 1 --------"
   - yum install nginx -y
   - echo "-------- executing shell script - pass 2 --------"

+## User and Group Creation

+- In Linux, we have 3 types of users:
+	1. super user --> root --> home dir location = /root
+	2. normal user --> ec2-user --> home dir location = /home/ec2-user
+	3. system user Ex: ftp --> home dir location = /var/ftp

+ - When we create a user, following things happen by default:
+	1. A home directory will be created --> under /home
+	2. An entry in /etc/passwd
+	3. Unique UID and GID will be given to the user.

+ - cat /etc/passwd ==> This file contains all user details
+ - cat /etc/group  ==> This file contains all group details

+ - Create user in Linux:
+	useradd <user-name>
+	 - Ex: useradd aws-user
+	 - Ex: useradd -c "For Testing Team" sit-user
+	 - In /etc/passwd file:
+		- aws-user:x:1001:1001::/home/aws-user:/bin/bash
+		- sit-user:x:1003:1003:For Testing Team:/home/sit-user:/bin/bash

+		aws-user = user name
+		x = password
+		1001 = user id
+		1001 = group id
+		For Testing Team = Comment
+		/home/aws-user = Default Home Directory
+		/bin/bash = Shell

+ - [root@ip-192-168-1-222 home]# id aws-user
+ - uid=1001(aws-user) gid=1001(aws-user) groups=1001(aws-user)

+ - Customize the home directory for newly created user:
+	 - useradd -m -d /home/sit -c "Fot Testing Team" test-user

+ - Delete a user:
+	1. userdel <user_name>
+	 - It performs following activities:
+		 - It will delete the user,
+		 - removes the entry from passwd file,
+		 - deletes the group which got created during user creation.
+		 - NB - If the group will be attached to other users, then it won't get deleted.

+	 - userdel -f <user_name>
+		- performs above activities mentioned in #1
+		- force delete even if the user is logged in

+	 - userdel -r <user_name>
+		- performs above activities mentioned in #1
+		- Removes the home directory

+	 - userdel -rf <user_name>
+		- performs above activities mentioned in #1
+		- force delete even if the user is logged in
+		- Removes the home directory

+ - Create Group:
+	groupadd <group_name>

+ - Delete Group:
+	groupdel <group_name>

+ - Add user to a Group:
+	usermod -G <group_name> <user_name>